WyskShiro/gifs-list/README.md

 - I've used the Clean Architecture with MVVM in the presentation layer, since it's the recommended architecture by Google

 # TODO
-- In the future, I want to also have the same UI, but with Compose, while also improving the components and UI testing
+- ~~In the future, I want to also have the same UI, but with Compose, while also improving the components and UI testing~~
+- Replaced the XML UI with compose.
+The XML version is still available in the commit history and here: [xml_version](https://github.com/WyskShiro/gifs-list/tree/feature/layout-version)

 ## Overview